-Top 5 4th Quarter Trades of We - GuruFocus.com
+Top 5 4th Quarter Trades of WE - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core MSCI Emerging Markets ETF has a price-earnings ratio of 10.75 and a price-book ratio of 1.55.
+In terms of valuation, iShares Core MSCI EAFE ETF has a price-earnings ratio of 12.72 and a price-book ratio of 1.55.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.